Experience Transat

 Did you know that Paris has a Roman amphitheatre?
 Don’t worry, even most Parisians have no idea!

-Although there’s not much left of it, the Lutèce (Paris’ roman name) Arena in the 5th arrondissement is one of the most significant Gallo-Roman vestiges in Paris; it was used to present gladiatorial combats and could seat up to 15,000 people.
-Discovered in the late 1800s, the archaeological site was publicly defended by intellectuals like Victor Hugo; excavation and restoration works lasted right up until World War I.
+Although there’s not much left of it, the Arena Lutèce (the Roman name for Paris) in the 5th arrondissement is one of the most important Gallo-Roman remains in Paris; it was used for gladiator fights and could seat up to 15,000 people.
+Discovered in the late 1800s, the archaeological site was publicly defended by intellectuals such as Victor Hugo, and excavation and restoration work continued until the First World War.

 Crémieux street in Paris